bellsociety/bellsociety.com_old/README.md

 ### To add yourself as a member:

-I will use the example `2032` and pretend your name is `Will Jahbs`.
+I will use the example graduating year of `2032` and pretend your name is `Will Jahbs`.
 Hopefully this adds clarity.

 1. In the folder `_members/2032`, add a file called `will_jahbs.md`.
   - You can do this through the github web interface: go to this link (**replacing 2032**):